 As a good general practice, as you connect each of your home run wires to the transformer, spread them among all the available commons.
 Ideally, if 2 or more home run wires share a voltage tap, then connect them to the same common.

-1. The home run cable (e.g. 10/2 or 12/2) has two wires.
-One wire gets connected to the COMMON TERMINAL (black label that says COM), the other wire connects to a VOLTAGE TERMINAL (the colored labels that say 12, 13, 14, etc).
-Which VOLTAGE TERMINAL you connect that particular wire on depends on the voltage you need for that run.
-This is a MULTI-TAP transformer, which means you can output at a variety of voltages to compensate for VOLT DROP (see our learning area for more information on layouts and voltage drop).
-For example, if you have a long run of 100 feet you may need to use the 15v VOLTAGE TERMINAL in order to have 12v of power all the way out at the far away fixtures.
+The home run cable (e.g. 10/2 or 12/2) has two wires.
+One wire gets connected to the Common Terminal (labeled "COM"), the other wire connects to a Voltage Terminal (the colored labels that say 12, 13, 14, etc).
+The correct Voltage Terminal is the one that results in an optimal voltage at the fixtures connected to that run.
+This is a Multi-Tap transformer, which means you can output at a variety of voltages to compensate for Voltage Drop (see our learning area for more information on layouts and voltage drop).
+For example, if you have a long run of 100 feet you may need to use the 15v Voltage Terminal in order to have 12v of power all the way out at the far away fixtures.

 VOLT Outdoor Lighting Transformer Troubleshooting